textpattern/textpattern.github.io/administration/articles-panel.md

 You don't need to wildcard query text at the beginning or the end (e.g. "time" will find "parttime", "times", "timestamp" as well).
 But you can use wildcard ? within a query.

-After entering your search criteria you start searching by clicking the Search button.
+After entering your search criteria you start searching by clicking the search button.
 As a result you will be given a new list of articles which meet the criteria.

-As a default the search will find entered text in the articles' title, body and excerpt.
+As a default the search will find matches for all criteria.
 But you can do more refined searches by selecting another area to search in.
 The drop-down-list toggle button provides the following search criteria:

 * Search all (default)
 * ID